A Moment of Reckoning

 The good news is that investing in brand CAN help.

-In this series we’ll explore how brand can be your secret weapon in navigating the evolving technology landscape.
+In this series we’ll explore how technology branding can be your secret weapon in navigating the evolving tech landscape.
 Some of the points we’ll dig into include:

 - Brand is your North Star: To investors and the general public, the challenge is crafting a singular message at the 30,000 foot level, both verbally and visually.
 It should convey your story, inspire people to care, and be the North Star to drive clarity and consistency across your touch points.